-In Sanshui (三水), a district of Foshan City in Guangdong Province, there lives a family with the surname Guan.
-The patriarch, Guan Qunsu, 65, is a second generation boat craftsman; his father, Guan Dui, used to work at the local shipyard but started his own factory after he retired.
-Guan Qunsu joined his father, and not long after, Guan Qunsu’s twin sons joined the family business, and they decided to name it “Guan Yongqiang Factory” after his youngest son.
-Together, the three generations have been running the family boat factory for more than 15 years.
+In Sanshui (三水), a district of Foshan city in Guangdong province, three generations of a family have been riding the waves for more than 15 years.
+The patriarch, Guan Qunsu, 65, is a second-generation builder of “dragon boats,” the watercraft traditionally raced on China’s Duanwu (“Dragon Boat”) Festival in June of each year; Guan’s father, Guan Dui, used to work at the local shipyard, but started his own factory with his son after he retired.
+Not long after, Guan Qunsu’s twin sons also joined the family business, which they named “Guan Yongqiang Factory” after the youngest son.

-Dragon boat racing is relatively popular in this area of China, so the demand for large boats is growing.
+Dragon boat-racing remains relatively popular in this area of China, so the demand for large boats is still growing.
 Still, it’s hard work, and the profits are slim.
 Small dragon boats can hold about five people, but the large racing boats can hold 40 to 80 rowers.
-The larger the boat is, the more complicated the manufacturing process can be.
-The largest dragon boat the Guan family ever made was 46.9 meters and required 90 rowers.
-The Guan family business is a big name in local dragon boat circles, known for their careful workmanship.
+The larger the boat is, the more complicated it is to manufacture.
+The largest boat the Guan family ever made was 46.9 meters long and required 90 rowers.
+The Guan family business is a big name in local dragon boat circles, known for careful workmanship.

-With the convenient waterways in Guangdong Province, boats used to be a major form of transportation, and the dragon decoration was meant to show a noble heritage.
-The launching of a dragon boat involved tremendous care; there would be a worship ceremony, prayers at ancestral temples, and even the dragons themselves would be invited to attend.
-The modern customs are somewhat simpler—usually involving sacrifices (usually a chicken or pork), incense burning, and sometimes the sacrifice of a rooster that has its blood then sprinkled from bow to stern in an earnest prayer for safety.
+With the convenient waterways in Guangdong province, boats used to be a major form of transportation, and the dragon decoration was meant to show the owner’s noble lineage.
+The launching of a dragon boat involved tremendous care; there would be a worship ceremony, prayers at ancestral temples, and a ritual inviting the mythical dragons themselves to attend the races.
+The modern customs are somewhat simpler—usually involving sacrifices to gods (usually chicken or pork), incense burning, and sometimes the sacrifice of a rooster, whose blood is then sprinkled from bow to stern in an earnest prayer for safety.